haskell-servant/haskell-servant.github.io/tutorial/javascript.md

 The generated code will be a bit different than previous generators.
 An extra argument `$http` will be added to let Angular magical Dependency Injector operate.

+**Caution: ** In order to support the promise style of the API, there are no onSuccess nor onError callback functions.

 ``` javascript